gary-archer/oauth.apisample.netcore/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/d84025db3811465f80e72313bb9ba274)](https://app.codacy.com/gh/gary-archer/oauth.apisample.netcore?utm_source=github.com&utm_medium=referral&utm_content=gary-archer/oauth.apisample.netcore&utm_campaign=Badge_Grade)

-## Behaviour

-The final OAuth secured .NET API code sample:
+The final OAuth secured Node.js API code sample, which returns mock `investments` data:

-- The API has a fictional business area of `investments`, but simply returns hard coded data
-- The API takes finer control over OAuth and claims to enable the best security with good manageability
+- The API takes finer control over claims-based authorization to enable security with good manageability.
-- The API uses structured logging and log aggregation, for the best supportability
+- The API uses structured logging and log aggregation, for the best supportability.

-### API integrates with UI Clients
+### API Serves Frontend Clients

 The API can run as part of an OAuth end-to-end setup, to serve my blog's UI code samples.\
-Running the API in this manner forces it to be consumer focused to its clients:
+Running the API in this manner forces it to be consumer-focused to its clients:

 ![SPA and API](./images/spa-and-api.png)

-### API can be Productively Tested
+### API Security is Testable

-The API's clients are UIs, which get user level access tokens by running an OpenID Connect code flow.\
+The API's clients are UIs, which get user-level access tokens by running an OpenID Connect code flow.\
-For productive test driven development, the API instead mocks the Authorization Server:
+For productive test-driven development, the API instead mocks the authorization server:

 ![Test Driven Development](./images/tests.png)

-### API can be Load Tested
+### API is Load Testable

-A basic load test uses Tasks to fire 5 parallel requests at a time at the API.\
+A basic load test fires batches of concurrent requests at the API.\
-This ensures no concurrency problems, and error rehearsal is used, to ensure useful error responses:
+This enables reliability testing and error rehearsal to ensure useful client responses and API logs:

 ![Load Test](./images/loadtest.png)

 ### API is Supportable

-API logs can be analysed in use case based manner by running Elasticsearch SQL and Lucene queries.\
-Follow the [Technical Support Queries](https://apisandclients.com/posts/api-technical-support-analysis) for some people friendly examples:
+You can aggregate API logs to Elasticsearch and run [Technical Support Queries](https://apisandclients.com/posts/api-technical-support-analysis).

 ![Support Queries](./images/support-queries.png)

-## Commands

-### Prerequisites
+## How to Run the API

-- Ensure that a .NET 8+ SDK is installed
+- Install a .NET 8+ SDK.
-- Integration tests run Wiremock in Docker, so ensure that Docker is installed

-### Run the API
+- Also install Docker to run integration tests that use Wiremock.

-Run the API with this command:
+Then run the API with this command:

 ```bash
 ./start.sh